zer0Kerbal/HotBeverageInc/readme.md

 # Hot Beverages Inc (HBI)

-Adds Agent, Flags, and Configs for Kerbal Space Program
+Adds Hot Beverages Inc Agent, Flags, and common config files used in all Hot Beverages, Inc add-ons for Kerbal Space Program.